barbagroup/essential_skills_RRC/docs/git/branching.md

 97fba8d allow user input of statement to word count 47f748f Add initial version of word count script
 ```

+Right, the `master` branch has the same log as before and doesn't have the two
+commits that we added to the `make_function` branch.

+## `diff` across branches

+Up to now, we have used `git diff` to compare new changes to the most recent
+commit, but you can also use `diff` to compare the state of two different
+branches.
+Let's `diff` between `master` and `make_function`.

 ```
 $ git diff master make_function
 ```